 A real, genuine, sincere apology is more than just a confession of wrongdoing.
 It is really a request for mercy and forgiveness; therefore, it needs to do more than just confess.
 The 7 characteristics of a real, genuine, sincere apology are…

-1) RECOGNITION and REALIZATION — Understanding that you have done something wrong and being able to accurately acknowledge what you did and why it was wrong.
+1) RECOGNITION and REALIZATION — Understanding that you have done something wrong and being able to accurately acknowledge what you did.
 Call the wrong by name, don’t dilute it by referring to it indirectly with a euphemism.
-Nothing is worse than a faint apology, after a terrible wrong has been committed, which piously apologizes for some tiny little insignificant part of it or even something else that is unrelated.
-(Matthew 5:23)
+Nothing is worse than a faint apology, after a terrible wrong has been committed, which piously apologizes for some tiny little insignificant part of it or even something else that is unrelated (as in Matthew 5:23).
+Realize that the wrong has broken your relationship, which can be repaired only by confessing your wrong.

 2) RESPONSIBILITY — Taking ownership of the blame for the wrong by admitting that you did it.
 This also means that you are prepared to accept consequences even years later (Galatians 6:7).
 A fake apology or a non-apology will not accept the responsibility for doing the wrong, it will excuse itself based on circumstances or intent.
 Don’t be like Saul who pushed the blame onto others (1 Samuel 15:15); instead, consider Shimei’s apology…